o zone login

 The National Council for Osteopathic Research (NCOR) collates concerns and complaints data from the General Osteopathic Council (GOsC), the professional membership body the Institute of Osteopathy (iO) and three insurers of osteopaths to create these annual independent reports.
 The report is unique to the osteopathic profession and provides valuable feedback for osteopaths, students and educational providers, helping to create a safer practice environment for all.

-Read the latest report: NCOR Concerns and Complaints Report 2013-23
+Read the latest report: NCOR Concerns and Complaints report 2013-2024

-Number of concerns: this latest report contains the second lowest figure since data collection began in 2013.
-There were 121 concerns and complaints raised in 2023, a slight reduction on the previous year’s figure of 126.
+Number of concerns: There were 103 concerns and complaints raised in 2024, a slight reduction on the previous year’s figure of 117.

-Relational Issues: There was one concern raised about consent in this year’s report and slightly fewer than average concerns about communicating inappropriately or ineffectively.
-Concerns about sexual impropriety were higher at 15 this year, although slightly lower than the 9-year average.
+There was one concern raised about consent in this year’s report and slightly fewer than average concerns about communicating inappropriately or ineffectively.

 It is worth noting that osteopaths who have been in practice for 10 years or more are much more likely to have a concern raised against them, a finding that is similar in other professions.

-There were 121 concerns and complaints raised in 2023, a reduction from the previous year of 126.
-So there is a low likelihood that osteopaths will be complained about.
-However, it is important to be aware that being complained about can be part and parcel of being a professional, especially over a long career.
+Being complained about can be part and parcel of being a professional, especially over a long career.
 The important point is to consider how an osteopath responds to a concern being raised.
 Reflecting on the approach you take to concerns to help promote resolution and learning is key.
-Our duty of candour report (2024) also has some useful hints and tips about how to manage and learn from concerns.
-It is worth noting that osteopaths who have been in practice for 10 years or more are much more likely to have a concern raised against them, a finding that is similar in other professions.
+Our duty of candour report (2024) has some useful hints and tips about how to manage and learn from concerns.

 Clinical issues: